-Inside, a central hall, flanked by four rooms, presents precious eighteenth-century frescoes by CI Carloni and F. Ferrario.
-The halls lead to a suggestive roof garden and stables.
+Inside, a central hall, flanked by four rooms, has precious eighteenth-century frescoes by CI Carloni and F. Ferrario.
+The rooms lead to a suggestive hanging garden and the stables.

 You can visit the palace by reservation, or you can choose to be hosted for lunches or dinners welcomed by the landlord who will tell you the history and anecdotes of the family and home.

-The building is rented for weddings, private receptions, corporate events, product presentations, conferences, concerts and photographic services.
+The building is rented for weddings, private receptions, corporate events, product presentations, conferences, concerts and photo shoots.

 The capacity for seated lunches and dinners is 120 people, while for conferences 80 people can be accommodated in the lounge and 40 in the conference room.
-It is also possible to rent a single part of the building (five rooms, seven rooms, two rooms, rustic area: cantonone, porch and stable).
+It is also possible to rent only one part of the building (five rooms, seven rooms, two rooms, rustic area: cantinone, portico and stable).

 Location for weddings and corporate events in Bergamo

 Palazzo Agliardi is the ideal solution for those looking for one exclusive location for weddings and corporate events.
-The furnished rooms, with antique furniture, will allow guests to be accommodated in a refined and elegant place making your event unique.
+The rooms furnished, with period furnishings, will allow you to host guests in a refined and elegant place, making your event unique.

 Visits and reception in a historic building in Bergamo

-Palazzo Agliardi can be visited every day by reservation, for groups of at least ten people, the admission cost and of € 8,00 per person.
+It is possible to visit Palazzo Agliardi every day by reservation, for groups of at least ten people, the admission cost and of € 8,00 per person.
 For groups the smallest fee is € 80,00 in groups.